 On successful completion of the programme, the university informs the NMC within four weeks that you have successfully completed the programme.
-Sometimes it takes a few weeks to receive your PIN, but once you receive it, you will either be uplifted to your agreed registered nurse role (if completing a paid/employer-led programme), or if undertaking the voluntary placement programme, you will be able to start applying for vacancies and re-join the NHS workforce as a registered nurse, however we would encourage you to look internally first, to see what opportunities are available within the organisation you completed the clinical placement with.
+Sometimes it takes a few weeks to receive your PIN, but once you receive it, you will either be uplifted to your agreed registered midwifery role (if completing a paid/employer-led programme), or if undertaking the voluntary placement programme, you will be able to start applying for vacancies and re-join the NHS workforce as a registered midwife, however we would encourage you to look internally first, to see what opportunities are available within the organisation you completed the clinical placement with.

-You may find it useful to take a look at NHSJobs and HealthJobsUK for current nursing vacancies, or if you are a member of the Royal College of Nursing (RCN), you can access their Careers Service, and use their resources on CV writing, job applications, interview skills, transferable skills, information on different roles within nursing and much more.
-RCN Careers also offers one to one career coaching over the telephone, should you require it.
-As mentioned prevciously, the National Careers Service is also a valuable free resource, providing career advice and guidance.
+You may find it useful to take a look at NHSJobs and HealthJobsUK for current midwifery vacancies, or if you can visit the RCN webpage and use their resources for both nurses and midwives on CV writing, job applications, interview skills, transferable skills and much more.